shaik1002/biggitlabbomb/doc/user/group/manage.md

 ### Prevent merge unless all threads are resolved

 You can prevent merge requests from being merged until all threads are resolved.
-When this setting is enabled, child projects in your group display unresolved thread counts in orange on merge requests with at least one unresolved thread.
+When this setting is enabled, for all child projects in your group, the
+**Unresolved threads** count in a merge request is shown in orange when at least one thread remains unresolved.

 Prerequisites: